Computing Fuzzy Rough Approximations in Large Scale Information Systems

 2014 IEEE International Conference on Big Data (Big Data)

 Asfoor, Hasan; Srinivasan, Rajagopalan; Vasudevan, Gayathri; Verbiest, Nele; Cornells, Chris; Tolentino, Matthew; Teredesai, Ankur; and Cock, Martine De, "Computing Fuzzy Rough Approximations in Large Scale Information Systems" (2014).
-Institute of Technology Publications.
+School of Engineering and Technology Publications.
 29.